 The first step is to locate your login username and password.
 You should have received your login details during the WordPress installation process or from your site administrator or website developer.

-Depending on the WordPress theme installed on your site, you may be able to log in directly from your front page.
+Depending on the theme your web site uses, you may be able to log in directly from your home page.

 Look for a link that says “Dashboard” or “Log in”.
 On some sites, the link can be found in the Meta section of your website’s sidebar area …